 Share this page:

 Michelle Chan is the Vice President of Programs for Friends of the Earth.
 Previously, she led Friends of the Earth U.S.’ economic policy team, which works to reform international trade rules, get money out of politics, promote sustainable finance policies at financial institutions, and green U.S. tax and budget policy.
 She is the president of BankTrack, and the current vice president of the Amazon Watch board.
 She has served on the boards of Ceres, the Council for Responsible Public Investment, the Rose Foundation for Communities and the Environment; and was a member of the Dow Jones Sustainability Index Advisory Committee.
-In 2002 received the SRI Service Award for outstanding contributions to the field of sustainable and responsible investing.
+In 2002 she received the SRI Service Award for outstanding contributions to the field of sustainable and responsible investing.

 Michelle Medeiros is an environmental campaigner and activist with more than 25 years’ experience of strategic planning, project management and leading international campaigns.

-Michelle has been working with Greenpeace in a variety of roles in the US, East Asia, Africa, and Europe for over 10 years.
+Michelle has been working with Greenpeace in a variety of roles in the US, East Asia, Africa, and Europe for over ten years.
 Currently Michelle is a development manager working closely with Greenpeace offices in a strategic support role.
 Michelle has also worked as a campaigner for Friends of the Earth and was the managing director for ForestEthics, now Stand.

 Michelle got her Masters from American University with a focus on conflict timber.
 Before getting her Masters Michelle was a solutions director working for an e-business firm.
 Michelle started her career with a BA and worked as a stage manager for Alvin Ailey American Dance Theatre.